dancormier/react-native-swipeout/README.md

 ## Usage example

-note: see example/index.ios.js for more detailed example
+See example/index.ios.js for a more detailed example.
+To use swipeout behind a iOS-style listitem, try [react-native-listitem](https://github.com/dancormier/react-native-listitem).

 ```
 var Swipeout = require('react-native-swipeout')